stereoIII6/fraxio_framework/WhitePaper.md

 + Explore Conquer
 + Double Up Security

-6] Phylosophy
+6] Philosophy
 + Onboard the Public
 + Use Case Launchpad
 + The tool to create custom Digital Media on the Blockchain
 + The Future was Yesterday
 + Fractio Ethos

-7] Organisation Structure
+7] Organizational Structure
 + Core Team
 + DAO Governance
 + Core Concept